zephirdeadline/djangoAPI_rest_object/documentation/docs/index.md

     date = models.DateTimeField()
 ```

-Add Header Token/jwt only if REQUIRE_API_AUTHORISATION = True
+Add Header Token/jwt only if you need it

-# Get a list of sms of a specific user:
+### QUERY

 > GET http://localhost:8000/api/sms/